Javelina Jundred Second Attempt

 Even without a buckle, my heart is full.
 More than a finisher medal, the best part of Javelina was having friends from different parts of my life come together.
 They left behind their significant other, furry babies and life routines to support me in the Sonoran desert in AZ.
 They didn’t know each other before this weekend, but they left with new friendships, memories, and some pretty funny trail stories.
 That’s the magic.

 This was my redemption attempt at the Javelina Jundred.
-Spoiler: I DNF’d again.
-This time, I ran and hiked 76 miles through the Sonoran desert, saw old trail friends, made new ones, and brought together some of my favorite people.
+I DNF’d again.
+This time, I ran and hiked 76 miles through the Sonoran Desert, saw old trail friends, made new ones, and brought together some of my favorite people.
 That’s a win in my book.

 The Loops